The 10-Point Margin Hit: What the 2026 Tariffs Did to Subscription Boxes

 The window

 I ran a physical-goods subscription business for 11 years at Scentbird.
-The tariff conversations I sat through in 2018 felt manageable - shift sourcing, renegotiate MOQs, eat a couple of points of margin.
+The tariff conversations I sat through in 2018 felt manageable: shift sourcing, renegotiate MOQs, eat a couple of points of margin.
 The 2026 version doesn't leave those escape hatches.
 De minimis is gone.
 The surcharge stacks on existing duties.
 You can't sample-ship your way out of it.